 The stars of Sesame Street were honored at Global Citizen Prize 2020 — airing and streaming around the world from Dec.
 19 — with the Global Citizen Prize for Culture & Education.
 It was given in special recognition of their work throughout the COVID-19 pandemic, providing essential learning resources to children in lockdown.

-The Sesame Workshop has spent the year providing important information about vital global issues for children in a clear and understandable way, telling stories to children about HIV/AIDS, autism, homelessness, and more.
-It helped keep children safe with the "ABCs of COVID-19", helping children understand what was happening around them.
+The Sesame Workshop has spent the year providing important information about vital global issues for children in a clear and understandable way.
+They tell stories to children about HIV/AIDS, autism, homelessness, and more.
+It has helped keep children safe with the "ABCs of COVID-19", helping children understand what was happening around them.

 And true to style, the cast of Sesame Street — a global family harking from South Africa, Afghanistan, China, and more — celebrated the win in song, joined by Grammy-winning star Alessia Cara.